No private action is an act of censorship.

 In the same way — and for the same reason — that nobody has the right to an organ transplant, so nobody has the right to a social media platform.

 It is a voluntary transaction consensually entered into.

 It is an arrangement you are free not to enter.

-If you wish to see the precise way in which the left nullifies and usurps private-property rights — including the right to ban people from a private platform — keep watching.
-The great myth that fascism is “rightwing” will evaporate before your very eyes, and I predict also that you will discover the true meaning of the word “privilege,” which is far from the bastardized version you’ve had hammered into your head these past several years: i.e. hatred of any and all successful people, even if you’re a billionaire, like Oprah Winfrey, or a former President of the United States, like Barack Obama — the homeless bag-lady has more “privilege” than even these two because she is white.
-(Forget the systematic abuse and destitution this white woman grew up among, she is nevertheless more privileged.)
+If you wish to see the precise way in which the left nullifies and usurps private-property rights — including the right to ban people from a private platform — keep watching the world.
+I predict that if you’re observant, the great myth that fascism is “rightwing” will evaporate before your very eyes, and I predict also that you will discover the true meaning of the word “privilege,” which is far from the bastardized version you’ve had hammered into your head these past several years: i.e. hatred of any and all successful people, even if you’re a billionaire, like Oprah Winfrey, or a former President of the United States, like Barack Obama — the white homeless bag-lady has more “privilege” than even these two because she is white.
+(Forget the systematic abuse and destitution this white woman grew up among, she is nevertheless more “privileged.”)